 Before you apply, please read our step-by-step guide.

 - 1 February for non-EU/EEA citizens including United Kingdom

 - 15 April for Norwegian and EU/EEA-citizens as well as applicants with another citizenship already living in Norway

 - 1 June for applicants from Norway and the other Nordic countries

 The online application form opens in November or December.
 View the webpages of the master programmes above for links to the application portal.

 To proceed in the application form, choose NLA University College from the list of institutions and click Continue.
 On the next page, view the box Login International Applicant.
 If you have not applied to studies at NLA University College before, click "Register new international applicant" at the bottom of the box.
 You must register as an applicant before you can log on to the application portal.

 Costs and funds

-Mandatory semester fee to the local student welfare organisation: 500-600 NOK per semester.
+All students: Semester fee to the local student welfare organisation: NOK 500-600 per semester.

-NLA does not offer scholarships to degree-seeking students.
+NLA University College does not provide any scholarships to students.